The Lean Startup by E. Ries, summary & review

 I don’t particularly agree with this idea since in GRIN tech sales and metrics as Return on Investment (ROI) are our religion.
 In bootstrapped business boringly generating revenue we trust.

-That’s how Eric Ries defines startup: a new company, that develops innovative products or services under conditions of total uncertainty.
+That’s how Eric Ries defines startup as “a human institution designed to create a new product or service under conditions of extreme uncertainty”.

 Following this definition you can say that “lean startup” method is applicable to any company — or its department — that works on innovations under conditions of uncertainty.